neilkatin/lahcert-activation-process/source/sms.rst

 As SMS Monitor you will need to stay in contact with the IC and NCO and relay messages back and forth.

-You should expect the IC to ask for a information about people who have checked in, and receive requests to relay to those people.
+You should expect the IC to ask for information about people who have checked in, and receive requests to relay messages to those people.